Happy ending problem: Related problems

 The problem of finding sets of n points minimizing the number of convex quadrilaterals is equivalent to minimizing the crossing number in a straight-line drawing of a complete graph.
 The number of quadrilaterals must be proportional to the fourth power of n, but the precise constant is not known.

 It is straightforward to show that, in higher-dimensional Euclidean spaces, sufficiently large sets of points will have a subset of k points that forms the vertices of a convex polytope, for any k greater than the dimension: this follows immediately from existence of convex k-gons in sufficiently large planar point sets, by projecting the higher-dimensional point set into an arbitrary two-dimensional subspace.
 However, the number of points necessary to find k points in convex position may be smaller in higher dimensions than it is in the plane, and it is possible to find subsets that are more highly constrained.
 In particular, in d dimensions, every d + 3 points in general position have a subset of d + 2 points that form the vertices of a cyclic polytope.
 More generally, for every d and k > d there exists a number m(d, k) such that every set of m(d, k) points in general position has a subset of k points that form the vertices of a neighborly polytope.

+"Happy ending"

+According to George Szekeres, who discussed the problem with his future wife Esther Klein early in their relationship, "it was Paul Erdös who called it the 'Happy Ending'".
+They became friends in 1933 and married in 1937, and Szekeres says the reason they got married was not entirely because of their work on the problem.